ewpratten/AudioTile/README.md

 ## things to include

-menu bar on left for desktop, top for mobile
+Menu bar on left for desktop, top for mobile

 tiles with album art and artist name on main page. also a featured album thing at the top